Corian Worktop Cost

 If you want to hire someone to undertake this work, we recommend checking out our 'hiring contractors to fit Corian worktops checklist', the final section in this article.
 We’ll touch more on undertaking this work DIY in the next section.

-Regardless of whether the work is been done by a professional or if you’re doing it yourself, getting rid of the existing worktop (if applicable) would be needed before any installation is to take place.
+Regardless of whether the work is being done by a professional or if you’re doing it yourself, getting rid of the existing worktop (if applicable) would be needed before any installation is to take place.

 As for the electrics, you’ll want to turn off the power at the mains to ensure you do not suffer electrocution which could be lethal.